RasmusRynell/ax-devil-rtsp/README.md

 ---

-## ⚠️ Disclaimer

-This project is an independent, community-driven implementation and is **not** affiliated with or endorsed by Axis Communications AB.
-For official APIs and development resources, please refer to [Axis Developer Community](https://www.axis.com/en-us/developer).
+---

 ## 📄 License

 MIT License - See LICENSE file for details.

+---

+## ⚠️ Disclaimer

+This project is independent and not affiliated with Axis Communications AB.
+For official resources, visit [Axis developer documentation](https://developer.axis.com/).